ZephrFish/Blog_Backup/StaticNMAP.md

-# How to Staticlly Compile NMAP
+# How to Statically Compile NMAP
 Here is a short explanation on how to compile nmap statically.

 Version of nmap used: https://nmap.org/dist/nmap-7.11.tar.bz2